ebowwa/LLM_telecenter/README.md

 LLM_telecenter offers a robust interface powered by a Fastapi wrapper, integrating the functionality of babca/python-gsmmodem specifically tailored for the Waveshare sim7600x.
 If you have python-gsmmodem already installed, it’s crucial to uninstall that library or its associated virtual environment before running this server to ensure compatibility.

-🐦 Connect with me: Find us on Twitter: @innitEBOWWA
+🐦 Connect with me Twitter: @innitEBOWWA

 🚀 Roadmap